-- Confidential paper records are kept in a locked filing cabinet, cupboard, or drawer, where possible, with restricted access, and will not be left unattended or in clear view anywhere with general access. - Implement a 'clear desk policy' to avoid unauthorised access to physical records containing sensitive or personal information. - Memory sticks are not used to hold personal information - When sending confidential information staff will always check that the recipient is correct before sending
+- > Confidential paper records are kept in a locked filing cabinet, cupboard, or drawer, where possible, with restricted access, or shut away where no locked cabinet is available and will not be left unattended or in clear view anywhere with general access. - > Implement a 'clear desk policy' to avoid unauthorised access to physical records containing sensitive or personal information. - > Memory sticks are not used to hold personal information - > When sending confidential information staff will always check that the recipient is correct before sending